 Diana attended Michigan State University, where she graduated with a B.A. in Criminal Justice and a specialization in Peace and Justice studies.
 Before joining the Office of Equity, Diana spent several years conducting and managing police misconduct investigations in New York City.
 When not working, Diana enjoys adventures with her husband, snowboarding, volunteering for the American Civil Liberties Union (ACLU), and rooting for all Detroit and Spartan teams.

 Karissa Stolen is a Colorado State University Alumni, having graduated in August 2015 with a Bachelor’s of Science in Business Administration and a minor in Women’s Studies.
 Before joining the Office of Equity, she served as the Administrative Coordinator in the College of Business Undergraduate Programs Office at Colorado State University.
 Passionate about advocacy and inclusive excellence activism, Karissa understands the power of self-work, empathy, and community.
 She is consistently inspired and energized to do this work when she facilitates trainings with colleagues, invests her time in equity-based working groups, and when she has intentional dialogue with those curious about social justice and institutional inequity.
 When Karissa is not in the office, she can be found streaming endless hours of Netflix cuddled up in her bed.
-She also loves spending time with her fur-baby Moglie, her family, and her loving partner.
+She also loves spending time with her fur-baby Moglie, her family, and partner.

 Passionate about inclusion and equity work, Sara has dedicated her life’s mission to ensure that the issues of systemic inequalities and oppression are disassembled.
 Sara enrolled at Colorado State University and received her BA in Communication Studies and minored in Women’s Studies.
 Sara spent several years in the nonprofit sector professionally on issues affecting Colorado’s most vulnerable and marginalized peoples.
 In her spare time, Sara would mentor low-income high school students and assist them with the college application and enrollment process, or facilitate diversity and inclusion trainings to various communities across the metro area.
 Eventually Sara decided to return to the academy and receive her master’s degree in Social Work from Washington University in St. Louis.
 Here, Sara furthered her passion by facilitating trainings for undergraduate, graduate, faculty, and staff members on topics pertaining to diversity, equity, and inclusion.
 When Sara is not working, she is with family and friends, teaching or practicing yoga, hiking, cooking, or watching movies.